Dog Coughing After Drinking Water (Here’s Why)

 This sensitivity can trigger coughing, snorting, or rapid inhalations, especially in smaller dogs or dogs with elongated soft palates.

-The cough may sound dramatic but usually resolves within seconds.
+The cough may sound dramatic, but it usually resolves within seconds.
 Still, frequent episodes may indicate airway inflammation, allergies, or early structural changes in the airway.

 Laryngeal Dysfunction

 The larynx normally closes during swallowing to keep water out of the airway.
-If the laryngeal muscles are weak or partially paralyzed, small amounts of water may misdirect toward the airway, causing immediate coughing.
+If the laryngeal muscles are weak or partially paralyzed, small amounts of water may be misdirected toward the airway, causing immediate coughing.

 This condition is more common in older dogs and larger breeds.
 You may also notice voice changes, noisy breathing, or difficulty exercising.